Reaishma/Resume-/README.md

 **Cricket century prediction** – Developed a predictive model that achieved 85% prediction accuracy for centuries in international cricket matches.

+**Intelligent document processing system**-Developed an Intelligent Document Processing System that achieved 95% document classification accuracy, reduced manual processing time by 90%, and increased efficiency by 85% with 99.9% system uptime.

 **Serverless Hub** – Architected a serverless solution that led to a 95% reduction in security incidents and a 30% reduction in costs.

 **Cloud based business intelligence** – Implemented a platform that enhanced customer insights by 25% through 360° customer analytics and an automated machine learning model.